eluzix/claritus-website/content/why-claritus.md

 whyExcellenceMainDescription: "To make good and informed decisions, you need to be able to see the big picture and evaluate your overall situation.
 With Claritus you will get:"

+whyExcellenceMainList:
+- listItem: A comprehensive view that includes all of your assets
+- listItem: A complete history of each investment, so you can follow trends, seasonality, and other factors
+- listItem: "Benchmarking: how your investments, both individually and overall, are performing versus the industry averages"
+- listItem: Automatic and instantaneous value updates to save you time
+- listItem: Comparisons between different asset types to help you make informed decisions
+- listItem: As simple as any spreadsheet yet 10x more powerful and useful

 whyExcellence:
 - title: See Your Wealth Your Way
   description: We know everyone  is unique and has a unique financial situation.
 We know personal finance is not only numbers and returns; it’s not only aggregating financial data and manipulating financial calculations.